 The Cederberg Mountains: Heart of Rooibos Country

 The Cederberg Mountains are the epicenter of Rooibos production.
 Located about 200 kilometers north of Cape Town, this rugged landscape is characterized by its dramatic rock formations and rich biodiversity.
 Rooibos thrives in the region’s unique climate and sandy soils, making it the sole location in the world suitable for the plant’s commercial cultivation.
-Visitors to the Cederberg can explore numerous Rooibos farms and estates, where they can witness the harvesting and processing of this iconic tea.
+Visitors to the Cederberg can explore numerous Rooibos farms and 10 best tea estate stayss, where they can witness the harvesting and processing of this iconic tea.
 The area is also ideal for hiking, rock climbing, and exploring ancient San rock art, offering an enriching blend of natural beauty and cultural heritage.

 Key Facts and Statistics